 Since 2013 she has been collaborating with the Ensemble Le Musiche, during its annual residency at the Festival Opera Barga.
 Irini has been working as a musician for Sistema Scotland since March 2015.

 Lorna Geller (violin) is originally from Ayrshire in the southwest of Scotland.
-She spent eight years as a pupil of St Mary’s Music School in Edinburgh before going on to gain a degree in music from Oxford University, then several years of postgraduate studies with David Takeno and Arisa Fujita at the Guildhall School of Music and Drama.
-After 10 diverse and busy years in London as a freelance player and teacher, she is really happy to be back in Scotland to join the Sistema Scotland Team.
+She spent eight years as a pupil of St Mary’s Music School in Edinburgh before going on to gain a degree in music from Oxford University, then enjoyed several years of postgraduate studies with David Takeno and Arisa Fujita at the Guildhall School of Music and Drama.

-As a violinist, she has most recently performed with the Scottish Chamber Orchestra, the Yorkshire Baroque Soloists and in 2012 as a trialing sub-principal of the BBC National Orchestra of Wales.
-She has always loved working with children and has a varied experience in music education, including in peripatetic violin teaching, music workshops and community projects, and directing young ensembles.
+Lorna has always loved working with children and has a varied experience in music education, including in peripatetic violin teaching, music workshops and community projects, and directing young ensembles, as well as being a qualified teacher of Secondary School Music.